spinkube/documentation/content/en/docs/spin-operator/compatibility/_index.md

 ### How to validate Spin Operator Compatibility

-To ensure compatibility between the Spin Operator and a specific Kubernetes distribution or platform, you can follow these steps for validation:
+If you would like to validate Spin Operator's compatibility with a new specific Kubernetes distribution or platform, or simply test one of the [platforms listed above yourself, follow these steps for validation:

 1. **Install the Spin Operator**: Begin by installing the Spin Operator within the Kubernetes cluster.
 This involves deploying the necessary dependencies and Spin Operator itself.
 (See [Installing with Helm]({{< ref "installing-with-helm" >}}))